 I drew a strawberry instead and put it in it’s mouth.
 It looked like it could use a strawberry.

 After that, we entered the exhibit about indigenous cultures.
 I didn’t really take a lot of pictures of that, because I was so invested, so most of these are from Em.

 In fact, that’s the case for most of the pictures you’ll see in this post.
 Em took most of these pictures because she’s wonderful and beautiful and knew I would beg her for pictures that I would need for the blog.
 Thanks a million Em!

-After a bit of fluttering, we calmed down and entered the PostSecret Art exhibit, filled with millions of anonymous confessions and secrets from all around the world.
+After a bit of fluttering, we calmed down and entered the PostSecret Art exhibit, filled with millions of anonymous confessions and secrets from all around the country, even from around the world.
 We reading people’s deepest and darkest thoughts and actions, as well as their unpopular opinions and best bad jokes.

 The exhibit took over a couple hallways and three rooms, and each one felt heavy.
 We let ourselves feel the weight.